This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • After this cook time, stir the crockpot stuffed peppers soup before serving.
 The bell peppers will be soft and delicious.

 • Spoon the soup into a bowl and top with a spoonful of the cooked rice or you can mix the rice right into the crock pot.
+This soup taste even better with a side of Easy Stuffed Cheesy Bread Recipe.

 Close up image a stuffed pepper soup in a crock pot.